influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/sql/operators/other.md

 ## || {#concatenate-strings}

-The `||` operator concatenates two strings operands into a single string.
+The `||` operator concatenates two string operands into a single string.

 {{< flex >}}
 {{% flex-content "two-thirds operator-example" %}}